Neuroleptique/Medical-Tracker/.github/pull_request_template.md

 - [ ] Any dependent changes have been merged and published in downstream modules

 # Reviwer
-Please add indifferentghost or another member as the reviewer of your PR
+Please add timmyichen and at least 2 other members as the reviewer of your PR